 The sky was clear and Mount Fuji’s summit lightly covered by the snow was very nice.

 Iyashi village is a place where you can experience the life of the 60s in this area.

 Although it is just a reconstruction, we could totally feel like going back in time.

 Close to Sai Lake, a limestone cave called Kōmori-ketsu takes place.

 At the feet of Mount Fuji there are, in fact, many caves due to the past eruptions, and Kōmori-ketsu is one of those.

 In ancient times this was the winter shelder of many bats, but nowadays they don’t populate the cave anymore.

-You can’t see bats, but you can explore this 350 meters deep cave, and of course so did I. In certain points the ceiling is very low, and it felt a real adventure, and it was fun!
+You can’t see bats, but you can explore this 350 meters deep cave.
+In certain points the ceiling is very low, and it felt like a real adventure.

-If you enter the forest (Aokigahara’s legend one!) you can reach the cave called Hyō-ketsu.
+If you enter the Aokigahara forest you can reach the cave called Hyō-ketsu.

 This spot is very cold, so don’t forget to wear proper clothing even during summer!